dali-lab/dali-challenges/docs/APIChallenge.md

 ## Objective
 In this challenge, you will use **2-3 APIs and/or platforms** to create something interesting!
 At least 1 API/platform you use must be something you've never built projects with before, but who said you can't be adventurous and try 3 brand new technologies?

+If you know **JavaScript**, we recommend that you write your API challenge using that.

 An example of this challenge is the [CS 52 Slack Bot that gives you Yelp recs](https://github.com/dartmouth-cs52/dartmouth-cs52.github.io/blob/master/assignments/sa/slack-bot/index.md), but you can do better of course 😉

 ## Instructions 📋